Robust Equilibria in Shared Resource Allocation via Strengthening Border's Theorem: Equilibrium and Good Allocation Probabilities

 \subsection{Inducing Optimal Interim Allocation Probabilities}

-In this section, we show how to set the allocation probabilities $p_i^S$ to achieve optimal equilibrium performance in our \BRB Mechanism.
+Next we show how to set the allocation probabilities $p_i^S$ to achieve optimal equilibrium performance in our \BRB Mechanism.
 Specifically, in \cref{thm:worst_case_interim_allocation_probabilities} we claimed that we can set each $p_i^S$ so that all interim allocation probabilities are equal: $p_i = 1 - \prod_j (1 - \alpha_j)$ for all $i$.
-This result follows from a special case of Border's theorem, a theorem about the feasibility of reduced-form auctions.
-We present a special case of that theorem here and defer its full statement from the classical view of monetary auctions to \cref{sec:border_details}.
+This result follows from a special case of Border’s theorem on the feasibility of reduced-form auctions; we present this special case here and defer the full statement of the theorem to \cref{sec:border_details}.